-- Physical Safety: Covering rallies and protests
+- Physical Safety: Covering political rallies and protests

-- Physical Safety: Covering hostile communities
+- Physical Safety: Working in hostile communities

-- Physical Safety: Covering crime
+- Physical Safety: Working in areas affected by crime

-- Psychological Safety: Trauma-related stress
+- Psychological Safety: Managing trauma, trauma-related stress and PTSD

 - Digital Safety: Securing and storing materials

-During the run up to the election, editors and newsrooms may assign journalists to stories at short notice.
+During the run-up to the election, editors and newsrooms may assign journalists to stories at short notice.
 This checklist includes key questions and steps to consider to reduce risk for staff.